90999/msp430-gcc/README.md

 ## Installation

-Just unpack the folder from the archive according to your operating system.
+Just unpack the folder from the archive according to your operating system and place it somewhere in your file system.

 ## License